1coderookie/Kobra2PlusInsights/docs/hardware/other.md

 I got myself one of those "generic" ones which was branded by Sunlu and one from SainSmart which I'll show in the following and mention some pros and cons I personally consider worth mentioning.
 I didn't get the one fromm Creality as it was the narrowest among those offers (width ~47.5cm) - even though it would be sufficient and the printer would fit in there (without the spool holder being mounted to the side), I personally like a bit of additional space as I often get my hands on the hardware anyway and therefore won't need to always take the printer out of the enclosure when choosing a slightly wider tent.

+*Attention: I'm not 100% sure, but I think the following tents do NOT fit the Kobra 2 Plus!*
+However, as it still might be possible and/or informative (as bigger tent are available as well), I'll present both ones here anyway.

 ***Sunlu (imho "generic" type of tent)***
 The size of this generic tent style enclosure one is about 55x64x74cm.
 Due to it's height, the enclosure allows the usage of a filament spool holder mounted to the top of the frame.